 But what’s really odd about the violation is that it suggests that someone would be sexually aroused by the upper torso of a woman with bat wings, or that the manananggal is intended to be sexually seductive when, in fact, it’s meant to be horrific and terrifying.
 Maybe some people are into that sort of thing, but intent has to count for more than one person’s perception or we’d never be able to say or do anything about anything.

 That being said, the images were kind of shocking, which is a violation of Google’s Adsense policy apparently.
 But, again, it’s a mythological creature that’s supposed to be scary.
 How can a topic of this sort not be ok?
 I don’t get it.
 We’re not allowed to have scary stuff next to Google Ads?
-It’s not gore porn or gory images just for the sake of showing gory images.
 It’s history and it’s folklore and it has a purpose and should be talked about and depicted and remembered.

 But, what are you going to do?
 One person has a problem and reports your page so you have to make changes.
 So, the images are censored heavily now.
 Hopefully, the censorship is heavy enough to be ok with Google’s review team.